matthew-macwan/Data_Analysis_on_NBA_Point_Guards/README.md

 # Data Analysis on NBA Point Guards

-In this project, I analyze the numbers between 3 of my favorite point guards in the NBA.
+In this project, I analyze the numbers between 3 of my favorite point guards in the NBA, Chris Paul, Damian Lillard and Steph Curry.
 I attempt to answer some questions I had about their performance in important games and who is the best player to have on your team for winning games.
 For an in-depth explanation of the project, please see the Jupyter notebook.

 ### File Descriptions